danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

     return jsonify({'message': 'option or poll was not found please try again'})
 {% endhighlight %}

-That's all, a user shouldn't be able to vote on a poll more than once, if they try that they should see a popup in their browser telling them that multiple votes are not allowed
+That's all, a user shouldn't be able to vote on a poll more than once, if they try that they should see a popup in their browser telling them that "multiple votes are not allowed".

 <br />

 ### Customizing Flask-Admin
-Out of the box, flask admin gives us a pretty usable interface and reasonable defaults, but that doesn't mean it's not flexible. flask admin customize it and add extra behaviour, flask admin allows us make different enhancements ranging from ui enhancements (Search boxes, filters) to behavioural enhancements.
+Out of the box, flask admin gives us a pretty usable interface and reasonable defaults, but that doesn't mean it's not flexible. flask admin allows us make different enhancements ranging from ui enhancements (display order, theming) to behavioural enhancements. (search boxes, filters).

-We're going to add some new features to the admin page
+We're going to add some new features to the admin page:

 <ul class="postlist">

+  <li>Change the order in which the columns are displayed for the Topics model</li>

   <li>A search box to search for poll by their title</li>

-  <li>A filter to show opened/closed polls</li>

-  <li>Sort the Topics by the date they were created</li>

-  <li>Add a filter on the status field so we can see all open or closed polls at any point in time</li>
+  <li>A filter on the status field so we can see all open or closed polls at any point in time</li>

+  <li>Make the date field for Topics sortable</li>

   <li>Change the default date format to something more readable</li>